StevenZhang0116/res-helper/README.md

 * The task of duplication removal can be time-consuming.
 In my local tests, comparing approximately 2000 articles takes about 10 minutes.
 Regrettably, the comparison is conducted pairwise, implying the time complexity is O(N^2).

+* Functions of image comparison are included, but hard to be implemented in large-scale.

 * [testpaper]: include several arbitrarily chosen academic literatures for testing purposes.

 * [loaddata.json]: a sample database.